saagarnkashyap/Efficient-Query-Processing-in-Column-Family-Database/README.md

 ## Contact

-For any questions or discussions related to this paper, feel free to reach out via GitHub issues or email @ saagarcourses@gmail.com
+For any questions or discussions related to this paper, feel free to reach out via GitHub or email @ saagarcourses@gmail.com